EdmundLT/fake-financial-data-io/README.md

 # Welcome to Fake Financial Data - A free API for testing and data analysis practice.

-- This is a free API **randomly generating fake financial data for testing and practice.**
+- This is a simple free API **randomly generating fake financial data for testing and practice.**

 - Real **5,715** companies from **NASDAQ** market.
 You can download it here: